TheMMcOfficial/cups-for-openwrt/README.md

 or here for the newer version: https://github.com/syb999/openwrt-musl-cups

-Do the following steps on the computer to compile the packages.
+Do the following steps on a Linux computer (I recommend a debian base Linux like Ubuntu) to compile the packages.

 ```
 git clone https://github.com/lede-project/source